Ibrakadabra007/dotnetcore-mvc-sqlef/README.md

 # .NET Core MVC sample for Azure App Service

 This is a sample application that demos using EntityFramework, SqlLite, and MVC.
+Updated the Data model and schema: Todo.cs

+Ref. at
-Ref. at [Build a .NET Core and SQL Database web app in Azure Web Apps for Containers](https://docs.microsoft.com/azure/app-service/containers/tutorial-dotnetcore-sqldb-app).
+[Build a .NET Core and SQL Database web app in Azure Web Apps for Containers](https://docs.microsoft.com/azure/app-service/containers/tutorial-dotnetcore-sqldb-app).

 ## Packages